eclipse-edc/Samples/transfer/streaming/streaming-01-http-to-http/README.md

 ```

 #### Negotiate the contract
-The typical flow would require to fetch the catalog from the consumer side and look for the contract offer to being able
+The typical flow requires fetching the catalog from the consumer side and using the contract offer to negotiate a contract.
-to negotiate a contract, however in this sample case we already have the provider asset it (`"stream-asset"`) so we can
+However, in this sample case, we already have the provider asset (`"stream-asset"`) so we can get the related dataset
-get the related dataset directly with this call:
+directly with this call:
 ```shell
 curl -H 'Content-Type: application/json' -d @transfer/streaming/streaming-01-http-to-http/get-dataset.json  -X POST "http://localhost:28181/management/v2/catalog/dataset/request" -s | jq
 ```